 invites Member States

-to continue to undertake concerted action in order to achieve the objectives of Resolution 37 (Rev. Hyderabad, 2010), as was the case for Resolution 37 (Rev. Doha, 2006), by supporting this resolution as revised at this conference.
+1 to continue to undertake concerted action in order to achieve the objectives of Resolution 37 (Rev. Dubai, 2014) of the WTDC, as was the case for Resolution 37 (Rev. Hyderabad, 2010), by supporting this resolution as revised at this conference;

+2 to conduct consultations with the citizens who shall be the beneficiaries of the infrastructure plans, programs and investment, considering current differences stemming from the social conditions and dynamics of the population so that there will be a correct appropriation of ICTs;

+3 to promote the implementation of policies to promote public and private investments for the development and construction of Radiocommunication Systems, including satellite systems, in their own countries and regions, and to contemplate the inclusion of their use in the National and/or Regional Broadband Plans as an additional tool that will help bridge the digital divide and meet telecommunication needs, especially in developing countries.

 MOD AFCP/69A1/8

-RESOLUTION 139 (Rev. Guadalajara, 2010)
+RESOLUTION 139 (Rev. busan, 2014)

 Telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

-Resolution 139 (Antalya, 2006) of the Plenipotentiary Conference,
+Resolution 139 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,

 recognizing